 Use Agreement: Enter into an agreement with the state through a Board of Trustees of the Internal Improvement Trust Fund of the State of Florida – Sovereignty Submerged Lands Use Agreement for Recovery of Pre-cut Submerged Timber.
 A Use Agreement is executed for a period of 1 year.
-The fee for the agreement is $5,500.
-As a condition of the Use Agreement, the permittee will be required to maintain liability insurance in the amount of $200,000 per person and $300,000 per accident for personal injury or death.
+The fee for the easement is $5,500, plus an easement processing fee which is updates annually open March 1.
+As a condition of the easement, the permittee will be required to maintain liability insurance in the amount of $200,000 per person and $300,000 per accident for personal injury or death.

 11. When is the next master deadhead logging training?